AIMaestrotheaum/customer-segmentation-platform/README.md

 Then your project has the important pieces in place:

 **ML → API → Streamlit → Docker → GitHub → Render**

-The next worthwhile step is **not more deployment tweaking**.
-It's preparing the project for interviews: explaining the clustering logic, why K-Means was chosen, why `K=2`, the silhouette score/inertia, and the business meaning of the two segments.